 Reasonable accommodations at events held on university property by non-university organizations or individuals will be the responsibility of the sponsoring organization or individual.

 Students who feel that they have been the subject of discrimination based on a disability should file a report with the Office of the Dean of Students.

-Decisions made by the Office of Student Affairs concerning complaints or decisions regarding the reasonableness or appropriateness of accommodations may be appealed to the vice president for student affairs or the individual acting in that capacity.
+Decisions made by the Office of the Dean of Students concerning complaints or decisions regarding the reasonableness or appropriateness of accommodations may be appealed to the vice president for student affairs or the individual acting in that capacity.